pgRouting/workshop/docs/basic/graphs.rst

 .. rubric:: Solution

-1. How many components are in the vertices table?
+.. rubric:: 1.
+How many components are in the vertices table?

 Count the distinct components.